dmesser/ocp-3.7-cns-3.6-lab/lab-guide/docs/module-5-cns-for-infra.md

 [![Registry Deployment Scaled](img/registry_3way_dc.png)](img/registry_3way_dc.png)

-`openshift-ansible` generated an independent set of GlusterFS pods, a separate instance of `heketi` and a separate `StorageClass` as well.
+`openshift-ansible` generated an independent set of GlusterFS pods and even separate instance of `heketi`.
 These components were configured to use the `infra-storage` namespace.
+It has consciously **not configured** a `StorageClass` and statically provioned the `PV` and `PVC` for `registry-claim`.
+This is in order to prevent accidental deletion of the Registry storage.
 Refer to Module 2 to get an understanding of those components if you just skipped to here.

 &#8680; Verify there are at least 3 GlusterFS pods and one `heketi` pod: